JacobReidWD/PyCalculator/README.md

 - open your terminal, make sure you have python installed.
 - type into the terminal the following,  _python MyPythonCalculator.py_
 - The program only takes four inputs, add, subtract, multiply, or divide.
 They should always be lower case.
-- Enter the one of the four inputs, then enter the two numbers you'd like to operate.
+- Enter one of the four inputs, then enter the two numbers you'd like to operate.